featured projects

 The result is a plan for targeted areas of improvement, action items, and decision-making tools for the neighborhood, including a Geographic Information System (GIS) to be used by decision makers and county planners.

-CED hosts field trips for local tenth-graders to showcase landscape architecture and environmental design through the “Experience UGA” program - a partnership between the Clarke County School District (CCSD) and the UGA Office of Service Learning which aims to bring every PreK-12 student to UGAʼs campus every year for a curricular-based field trip.
-These trips serve about 400 local sophomores per year.
+Each year, the CED hosts field trips for local tenth-graders to showcase landscape architecture and environmental design through the “Experience UGA” program - a partnership between the Clarke County School District (CCSD) and the UGA Office of Service Learning which aims to bring every PreK-12 student to UGAʼs campus every year for a curricular-based field trip.
+These trips serve about 400 sophomores per year.

 A core tenant of design-thinking was used to develop the field trips - first, empathize with the user.
 In other words, think like a tenth grader!
 They are most interested in being with friends, being outside; they enjoy a little competition; have a new sense of independence in driving; and would like to hear from college students, not grown-ups.
 They would appreciate learning how an interest in art and creative expression could be a career.

-The high schoolers toured the Jackson Street Building studios and saw projects in progress, learned about the LEED features of the building, and participated in a team challenge to build the tallest, free-standing balloon tower!
-In the fourth floor study room of the Main Library, they used the whiteboard-lined walls to practice plan-view hand-graphics and redesigned a neglected part of their high school’s campus.
-They also took a walking tour of UGA’s north campus to learn fun facts about plant species, campus quad design, architectural history and UGA campus traditions.
+The high schoolers tour the Jackson Street Building studios to see projects in progress and learn about the LEED features of the building and then participate in a group design competition.
+In the fourth floor study room of the Main Library, students use the whiteboard-lined walls to practice hand-graphics and redesign a neglected part of their high school’s campus.
+They also take a walking tour of UGA’s north campus to learn fun facts about plant species, campus quad design, architectural history and UGA campus traditions.

 Our experiential learning field trips are made possible by our CED undergraduate student leaders, who always make them creative and fun and engaging!